Hellebuyck sets US goalie mark in Jets' 4-1 win - Philly

 Brent Seabrook scored Chicago's goal.

+"I've said (to the media) a million times, I think it's the best part of the season coming up here."
+Seabrook said.
+"To not be a part of it, not playing any meaningful games for us down the stretch, it's been tough."

-Blackhawks forward Patrick Sharp got a standing ovation in the third period after the announcer told the crowd it was the veteran's final game.
-Sharp is retiring after 14 NHL seasons, 11 with Chicago.
+Blackhawks forward Patrick Sharp got a standing ovation in the third period after the announcer told the crowd the 36-year-old is retiring after 14 NHL seasons, 11 with Chicago.

+"Being born in Winnipeg and then hearing the ovation from the crowd, seeing the other team tap their sticks and clap their hands, that hit hard and I'm just thankful for it, grateful for it," Sharp said.

 Winnipeg had mounted a 4-0 lead by early in the second period.

-Byfuglien began the scoring when he scored 13 seconds into a two-man advantage with a high blast from the point at 15:12 of the first period.
+Byfuglien began the run when he scored 13 seconds into a two-man advantage with a high blast from the point at 15:12 of the first period.

 Connor beat Glass on a breakaway 34 seconds into the second.
 It was his 31st goal of the season, which leads all NHL rookies.